Technology and Engineering Education - BS

 Technology and Engineering Education:

-This emphasis is designed to prepare graduates for rewarding careers as teachers in Technology and Engineering at the middle school and high school levels.
-Technology and Engineering Education students develop their ability to use technological tools, processes, and systems safely and effectively in a laboratory setting by taking classes in a wide variety of technical areas, including Manufacturing, Automation/Robotics, Construction, Information Technology, Agricultural Technology, Transportation/Logistics, and more.
-Students learn to apply these skills and teach technological literacy in a classroom setting by completing coursework in teaching methods, assessment and evaluation, teaching and learning theory, and laboratory/classroom management.
-Students will also participate in enriching professional development activities and field experiences.
+This emphasis is designed to prepare students for careers in teaching Career and Technical Education (CTE) courses in the area of Technology and Engineering at the middle school and high school levels.
+Students in Technology & Engineering Education will develop their ability to use technological tools, processes, and systems safely and effectively in a laboratory setting by taking classes engaging them in multiple technological areas such as manufacturing, robotics and automation, electronics, construction technology, computer-aided drafting, engineering design, etc. Students will prepare to apply these skills and teach technological literacy in a classroom/lab setting by completing coursework in teaching methods, assessment and evaluation, teaching and learning theory, and classroom/lab management.

 Skilled and Technical Sciences Education: